-The 50GE units may be equipped with factory or field-installed electric heaters.
+The 50GC units may be equipped with factory or field installed electric heaters.
 The heaters are modular in design, with heater frames holding open coil resistance wires strung through ceramic insulators, line-break limit switches and a control contactor.
+One or 2 heater modules may be used in a unit.